ZJU-DAILY/MOCHI/README.md

 ## Usage
 The running examples of three algorithms can be found at `BasicRunner.cpp`, `MWRunner.cpp`, and `MDRunner.cpp`.
 Please compile the project with the `CMakeLists.txt` and run `BasicRunner`, `MWRunner`, and `MDRunner`, respectively, to execute the basic algorithm, MW algorithm, and MD algorithm.
 You can set the dataset and path in `Config/config.h`.
 The algorithm for generating motifs and query vertices can be found at `GenerateQuery.cpp`.
-The queries will be stored at `data/xxx(your dataset name)/RandomMotif`.
+The generated queries will be stored at `data/xxx(your dataset name)/RandomMotif`.
 Please move them to the folder `data/xxx(your dataset name)/motifs` when executing queries.

 ## Requirements
 - GCC 11.2.1